 3. Reading & Following Instructions Can Get You $750

-You can get $750 direct deposited into your Cash App account and all you have to do is try out some deals.
+You can get $750 direct deposited into your bank account, and all you have to do is try out some deals.
 The catch?
-You can only do this once every 2 years!
+You can only do this once a year!

-Seriously, anyone 18+ can join Flash Rewards is a rewards program that’s been around since 2016 and has rewarded $11 million dollars to members over time.
-Also, 4.3 TrustPilot rating!
+Seriously, anyone 18+ can participate in Flash Rewards, a rewards program that’s been around since 2016 and has rewarded $12 million to members over time.

 So how do you get rewarded?
 Answer: You just have to follow the instructions carefully!